Best Picks, pet article, Pet Friendly Site, Uncategorized

 The Fourth of July is a wonderful occasion to celebrate our nation’s independence, but it’s not without risk to your dog or cat.

+| Is your pet a patriot?
 Who says the Fourth of July is just for people?
 Not anymore!
 Enter your pet today in the Pets for Patriots Patriotic Pet Pix contest, and your dog or cat might win a prize!
-Visit the Pets for Patriots site for important deadlines, rules and instructions on how to submit your “true blue” pet today.
+Visit the Pets for Patriots site for important deadlines, rules and instructions on . |

 Cool it: The Fourth of July holiday occurs during one of the hottest summer periods.
 Animals are susceptible to heat stroke, just like people – a condition that’s particularly lethal for dogs.
 Be sure your pet has plenty of shade and cool water, and limit its exercise.
-Learn the warning signs of heat stroke, such as excessive panting or drooling, muscle tremors and limited urine output, and contact your veterinarian or emergency veterinary facility immediately if you suspect your pet is suffering from heat stroke.
+Learn the of heat stroke, such as excessive panting or drooling, muscle tremors and limited urine output, and contact your veterinarian or emergency veterinary facility immediately if you suspect your pet is suffering from heat stroke.

 Know your pet’s whereabouts: Pets are part of the family, and their instinct is to be wherever you are, including in the middle of your cookout.
 Alternate your pet’s outdoor, social time with indoor, quiet time.
-While indoors, give your dog or cat a toy that keeps it occupied, such as a Kong or chew toy.
+While indoors, give your dog or cat a toy that keeps it occupied, such as a or chew toy.
 When outdoors, keep your pet with you on a lead or leash at all times.
 Even if you have an enclosed yard, all it takes is one guest who forgets to close the gate for Fido or Fluffy to slip out of sight.

 If you follow these basic, common sense tips you and your pet should have a fun – and safe – Fourth of July.